Aarception/Mo-information-security-portfolio/README.md

 ***Public Notice: To ensure the integrity of the digital trust infrastructure, the methodological frameworks (RDA, DCOTI, VCI) and their incubation materials are being archived as public goods for researchers, regulators, and industry practitioners.***

+Promises were conditional on mutually-agreeable resolution.
+Otherwise they are unearned entitlements.

+Today's Posting: May 13 Marketing Observation
 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*